Hachitus/warmapengine/README.md

 #Development data
 ##Requirements
-This is an example install for a fresh debian based virtual server (tested).
+This is an example install for a fresh Debian 8.0 (Jessie) based virtual server.
 You may naturally skip any step you wish, if there are alternatives on your server, step you want to perform differently or something you already have on your server.
+The installation has been tested on upcloud.com servers and works there fine, from start to finish.

 Update repositories & install node.js, npm and git